intel-lab-lkp/linux/Documentation/process/applying-patches.rst

 and, during the merge window, sends them directly to Linus.

-The -mm patches serve as a sort of proving ground for new features and other experimental patches that aren't merged via a subsystem tree.
+The -mm patches serve as a sort of proving ground for new features and other experimental patches that are not merged via a subsystem tree.
 Once such patches has proved its worth in -mm for a while Andrew pushes it on to Linus for inclusion in mainline.